 Worth noting, this juice is also classified as an acidic drink having a 2.3-2.5 pH level.
 According to WebMD, this makes urine alkaline further inhibiting E.coli from sticking to the cells on the urinary tract.

 Cranberry Juice for Beating Drug Test: Claims Vs. Scientific Evidence

-As I told you before, there are several claims that purport the ability of cranberry juice to remove traces of cannabis and other drugs from the system.
+As I told you before, several claims purport the ability of cranberry juice to remove traces of cannabis and other drugs from the system.

 The following section screens some of these claims against scientific report to see whether they hold water or not.

 Claim 1: Contains Salicylic acid (Aspirin)

 Salicylic acid is a colorless crystalline organic acid with the formula C7H6O3.
 This acid is commonly used in pharmaceuticals as a key ingredient in anti-acne and dandruff products.
 It’s also used to prevent blood clots and swelling and have antitumor effects too.